jsk-ros-pkg/jsk_control/jsk_teleop_joy/README.md

 ```
 In this case, you need to get pygame from apt i.e `pip uninstall pygame && apt-get install python-pygame`

+NOT RECOMMENDED: Or if you really want to keep using pip installed pygame, you can make symbolic link i.e. `ln -s /usr/lib/x86_64-linux-gnu/alsa-lib /usr/lib/alsa-lib`: BUT WE DO NOT RECOMMED

 ### [`midi_write.py`](scripts/midi_write.py)
 In order to control LEDs and active faders, need to output some MIDI commands
 from you computer.